MaruthiBodagala97/smart-document-analyzer/README.md

 - OpenAI for their powerful language models
 - FastAPI for the amazing web framework
-- React for the frontend framework
+- React for the frontend framework # smart-document-analyzer